 This is not the tale that you might hear from other bloggers.
 As I mentioned before – I have read enough of these stories to know that there are some people out there who just happened to start a website, share some recipes and ta-da!

 The magic food-blogging fairy god mother worked her magic and now they make 6 figures in a day while sitting on their couch talking about overnight oats.
+(That’s not me)

 Anyways -It’s a bit of a long story, but let’s start from the beginning… It’s 2012.
 I feel like crap, and decide maybe I should try this ‘clean eating’ thing and go to the gym for the first time in my life.
-Instagram also becomes popular and I decide I’ll chronicle my journey to eating better with it.
+Instagram also becomes popular and I decide I’ll chronicle my journey to eating better with in 2014.

 A few months go by and I realize it would probably be easier to put all my recipes on a website – so I create a free wordpress site and fill it with poorly written posts and cringe-worthy photography.